NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

   )
 )  <plt:stability>

+If the TME becomes greater than its initial value, the simulation would be unstable and the results unphysical as energy would be seemingly added from nowhere.
-@plt:stability shows the how the total mechanical energy changes over the several periods of oscillation.
+@plt:stability shows how the total mechanical energy (TME) changes over several periods of oscillation.
-// TODO: Add explanation for the new plot and approach
-// Because the total energy is never greater than the intial energy, there is no gain in energy due to numerical error, and thus the motion of the pendulum is stable.
+As the TME remains less than or equal to its initial value, the simulation is considered stable on this time interval.
+While the TME does oscillate slightly (the lower bound of the TME being only $0.46 "J"$), this behavior is expected.
+A larger time interval could be used to determine the extent of this implementation's stability, but the data used here is chosen to be consistent with the other analyses in this investigation.

 // #pagebreak(
 === Convergence <sec:analysis_numerical_convergence>